Leadership Program for Racialized Youth

 - Promote intercultural understanding & racial equity

-- Connect with professionals from different sectors including public service, social services, & eduction
+- Connect with professionals from different sectors including public service, social services, & education

-This 14-week program will focus on Indigenous solidarity and creating young leaders who value better relationships with Indigenous communities & Nations across Canada.
+This 10-week program focused on Indigenous solidarity and creating young leaders who value better relationships with Indigenous communities & Nations across Canada.

 We hope to build leaders who can showcase a pathway to working in the spirit of UNDRIP(United Nations Declaration on the Rights of Indigenous Peoples) and Truth & Reconciliation.